samutpra/videocall/README.md

 - 🖥️ **Screen Sharing**: Share your screen with all participants
 - 👤 **User Names**: Display custom names for each participant
 - 📊 **User Count**: Real-time display of active participants
+- 🌙 **Dark/Light Mode**: Toggle between dark and light themes with persistent preference
+- ⛶ **Fullscreen Mode**: Immersive fullscreen video calling experience
-- 📱 **Responsive Design**: Adaptive grid layout for desktop and mobile devices
+- 📱 **Responsive Design**: Adaptive grid layout optimized for mobile, tablet, and desktop
+- 📐 **Smart Layouts**: Dynamic video grid that adapts to screen size and participant count
 - 🔒 **Secure**: End-to-end encrypted communication using WebRTC
 - 🌐 **Cross-Platform**: Works in all modern web browsers
+- ♿ **Accessibility**: Support for reduced motion and high contrast preferences

 ## Technology Stack